chmiiller/hueTV/README.md

 ## To Do:

-- Set focus of a specific component by its focus name
-- Left menu items should follow children
+- Left menu items focus should follow children

-- Exit modal
+- Exit modal design
+- Display exit modal when back button is pressed
+- Hide exit modal on back button

 ## Available Scripts